gestimation/cifmodeling/README.md

 `strata=` to specify stratification variables.
 If no strata are specified, Kaplan-Meier weights are used.

-## Output
+## Return

-The main components of the output list include:
+This function return a list object that includes:

 - `coefficient` — regression coefficients